-Something to do if you are being
+Things you can do if you are being bullied

 - Tell yourself that you do not deserve to be bullied, and that it is wrong! - Try not to show that you are upset, which is difficult. - Avoid being in places that bullying happens. - If you are different in some way, be proud of it! - Stay with a group of friends/people.
 There is safety in numbers. - Be assertive shout "No!"
 Walk confidently away.
-Go straight to someone you trust. - Speak to Parents, Guardians, Form Tutor, any teacher you trust, or any other learners. - If you feel you cannot talk to people you know about bullying, then you can contact a number of services. - Avoid the temptation to send emails, texts or posts on Facebook that would only 'carry' a situation on - Do not react to such things if they are sent to you.
-Keep a copy of them so adults can 'see' what is going on. - Use ePraise to report incident.
+Go straight to someone you trust. - Speak to Parents, Guardians, Form Tutor, any teacher you trust, or any other learners. - If you feel you cannot talk to people you know about bullying, then you can contact a number of services. - Avoid the temptation to send emails, texts or posts on social media that would only 'carry' a situation on. - Do not react to such things if they are sent to you.
+Keep a copy of them so adults can 'see' what is going on. - Use epraise to report incident epraise bullying alert.